List of National Historic Landmarks in Ohio

-This is a List of National Historic Landmarks in Ohio and other landmarks of equivalent landmark status in the state.
+This is a list of National Historic Landmarks in Ohio and other landmarks of equivalent landmark status in the state.
 The United States' National Historic Landmark (NHL) program is operated under the auspices of the National Park Service, and recognizes structures, districts, objects, and similar resources according to a list of criteria of national significance.
 There are 76 NHLs in Ohio and four additional National Park Service-administered areas of primarily historic importance.

 Current National Historic Landmarks in Ohio

 Ohio's National Historic Landmarks are distributed across 37 of the 88 counties in the state.
-With fourteen NHLs, Hamilton County has more than any other county.
+With fourteen NHLs, Hamilton County in the southwest corner has more than any other county.